 What You Need to Know Before Bringing on New Payment Methods

-Before you double down on your shift from cents and dollar bills to cards and digital payments, it’s a good idea to pause, assess your current payment infrastructure and research the options available to you.
+Before you double down on your shift from cents and dollar bills to cards and digital payments, it’s a good idea to pause, assess your current hotel payment system and research the options available to you.

 The sheer number of hotel payment options may seem overwhelming.
 No matter what route you take, it’s important to ensure your integrations are as seamless as possible, and most importantly, compliant with regulatory standards.